National Council for Peace and Order: Decisions and future

 The NCPO repealed the 2007 Constitution, save the second chapter which deals with the King.
 In addition, it formally ordered the dissolution of the caretaker government, while the Senate was dissolved.
 Other state agencies, including the courts and the independent organs, remain operative.

 The NCPO imposed a curfew throughout the country, ordering people to stay indoors from 22:00 to 05:00.
 It laid down a ban on political gatherings and directed all protesters to disperse.
 It also ordered all educational institutes, both public and private, to close from 23 to 25 May 2014.

 Compensation

 On 2 August 2014, a law was issued to determine monthly salaries and other monetary benefits for NCPO staff.
 General Prayut was granted 125,590 baht per month.
-Each of the other NCPO members was granted salaries of 119,920 baht per month.
-These salaries are in addition to the benefits they are already entitled to receive by virtue of their posts in the armed forces.

 Each of the other NCPO members was granted salaries of 119,920 baht (US$3,362) per month.
 These salaries are in addition to the benefits they are already entitled to receive by virtue of their posts in the armed forces.